 Decision Fatigue Is Real

 Every decision you make throughout the day uses mental energy.
-This is not a metaphor — research shows that the quality of decisions deteriorates as the number of decisions made increases.
+Research shows that the quality of decisions deteriorates as the number of decisions made increases.
 This is called decision fatigue, and it affects everyone from judges to shoppers to executives.

 The Paradox of Choice